pmuens/awesome-serverless/README.md

 - [Meetup event collector](https://github.com/mavi888/meetup-event-collector-node) - Node project to collect events and create a calendar feed of meetup events.
 - [Yesterdaytabase](https://github.com/ryansb/yesterdaytabase) - Cascade data from production to staging with AWS RDS and Lambda.
 - [Serverless dotenv WSGI](https://github.com/braahyan/serverless-dotenv-wsgi) - Demonstrating the use of the `serverless-wsgi` plugin and the `serverless-plugin-dotenv` plugin.
+- [Serverless PHP](https://github.com/ZeroSharp/serverless-php) - Example using an AWS Lambda which runs a PHP function.

 ## Plugins